 Top Category: High-End Athletic Compression Shorts.

 The high-end athletic compression shorts have all of the features of a good set of compression tights, only they are not as long and do not support the calf area.
-But when you look at the compression applied to the quads and hamstrings, these are shorts designed for avid athletes who need the shorts for their workouts or recovery.
+They are often made by the same makers as our favorite compression socks, tights, and shirts.
+When you look at the compression applied to the quads and hamstrings, these are shorts designed for avid athletes who need the shorts for their workouts or recovery.
 They are not cheap, often going for $80 or more, but they offer the benefits of compression wear that you will not find in the lesser shorts.
 These shorts feature high compression to assist in power and recovery, perfect seams, and an attractive look that can be worn as an outer-garment.
 In addition to the build and look, a high-end compression shorts will have the best stitching which is virtually unnoticeable, and leg grips that strike the perfect balance between firmness and comfort.
 On the mmhg scale, which is the standard way of measuring any compression garment, these will be at the top of the range.
 Studies suggest that such compression will lower blood lactate levels which reduces recover time.
 When you see NFL players or olympians warming up in compression shorts, they are using this type of garment.
 These are also common in basketball circles as basketball compression shorts have become much more common.

 Our favorite: 2XU Elite Compression Short for around $89.
 We continue to be impressed by the compression gear that 2XU designs, and this particular short has been a mainstay on the market.
 Honorable mention goes to the Endurance Generator Shorts by CW-X, although the price tag of $120 probably gives the 2XU’s our overall edge.